 Mr. Bierman has appeared in several Three Tenor concerts, and many oratorio performances with major orchestras.
 He frequently sings such engagements with the Annapolis Symphony and Chorale, and recently sang solo portions in J. S. Bach’s “St. John Passion” and Felix Mendelssohn’s “Elijah.”
 Andre Bierman and Cynthia Pock present recitals for voice and organ in the tri-state area.

 ANN LABOUNSKY STEELE’s early training was under the direction of Paul J. Sifler and John LaMontaine in New York City.
 She was awarded a Bachelor of Music degree from the Eastman School of Music where she was a student of David Craighead, a Master of Music degree from the University of Michigan where her teacher was Marilyn Mason, and a Doctor of Philosophy in Musicology at the University of Pittsburgh.
-Miss Labounsky is the author of a biography of Langlais, Jean Langlais: the Man and His Music, published in 2000 by Amadeus Press, Portland, Oregon.
+Dr. Labounsky is the author of a biography of Langlais, Jean Langlais: the Man and His Music, published in 2000 by Amadeus Press, Portland, Oregon.
 As Chair of Organ and Sacred Music at Duquesne University in Pittsburgh, she oversees undergraduate and graduate programs in sacred music.
 An active member of the American Guild of Organists and the National Pastoral Musicians, she holds the Fellow certificate and served as Director of the National Committee on Improvisation Councilor for Education for the American Guild of Organists.
-Currently she also serves as national Director of Certification for the National Pastoral Musicians.
+Currently she also serves as national Director of Certification for the National Pastoral Musicians and as Organist-Choirmaster at Church of the Redeemer in Squirrel Hill.